 Yes, ITR work with companies throughout the UK and Europe, so if you have any virtual reality requirements and you're located in either of these places, don't hesitate to get in touch.

-Yes - for a virtual reality experience to work well, you'll need to create content specifically for the headset you are using.
 Although we don't do content creation here at ITR, we can point you in the direction of people that do.
 Additionally, as VR headsets come with downloadable developer kits, content creation is becoming more accessible all the time.

 One of the main concerns surrounding this kind of equipment is that it might be harmful or damaging to your health.
 However, looking at a VR screen is no different to looking at your computer or mobile phone.
 As long as you remain aware of your surroundings, you should be okay.